Changes to Family Service Programs as of October 1, 2014.

 Membership Application Process:

 New members are added one time a year during the Wyandotte Nation Annual Meeting.
+Completed applications must be received in the Enrollment office by August 15, 2015 in order to be considered for enrollment at the 2015 Annual Meeting.

 1. Log into the Members Only area to download an application or contact the Wyandotte Nation Family Services Department.